 A Return to the Sea:

-First introduced in Assassin’s Creed III, and perfected in Black Flag (and to a lesser extent Rogue) the naval combat system allowed each game’s Assassin to take control of their very own ship, sailing their way from one part of the map to another, and waging war against the various thieves and pirates of the seas.
+First introduced in Assassin’s Creed III, and perfected in Black Flag (and to a lesser extent Rogue) the naval traversal and combat system allowed each game’s Assassin to take control of their very own ship, sailing their way from one part of the map to another, and waging war against the various thieves and pirates of the seas.

-Not only does this new system show off the Aegean sea and a number of Ancient Greek warships beautifully, but the ship upgrades are more advanced, there is a wholly new mechanic of recruiting crew members, each of whom bring a new perk, ability or some improved stats to the ship, and overall the whole system plays as well (if not better) than it ever has, but on a much larger scale.
+Not only does this new system show off the Aegean sea and a number of Ancient Greek warships beautifully, but the ship upgrades are more advanced, there is a wholly new mechanic of recruiting crew members, each of whom bring a new perk, ability or some improved stats to the ship, and overall the whole system plays as well (if not better) than it ever has but on a much larger scale.

 This is SPARTA (… or Athens):

-One of Odyssey’s more in depth and interesting systems is the ongoing war between Athens and Sparta.
+One of Odyssey’s more in-depth and interesting systems is the ongoing war between Athens and Sparta.
 First introduced through the story as either Alexios or Kassandra hunt down the Wolf of Sparta, the system involves the player destabilising one factions control over an area, which is done by destroying resources, taking down forts, and assassinating leaders.

-It’s one of the more in depth systems in the game, and is (after that first introduction during the early story) almost totally optional from then onwards, allowing the player to choose whether or not they want to take part in each areas battle for power.
+It’s one of the more in-depth systems in the game, and is (after that first introduction during the early story) almost totally optional from then onwards, allowing the player to choose whether or not they want to take part in each areas battle for power.

 The system works well as more of a background element, and allows for some of the most ‘Assassin’s Creed’ moments of the game, with lots of sneaking around, influencing, manipulating, and assassinating.

 Another of the more detailed systems working in the background of Odyssey is the Mercenary system, which acts as a sort of notoriety system throughout the players travels in Ancient Greece.